RAJANAGORI/Nightingale/README.md

 1. You can run the container over cloud server but can’t perform mobile pentesting.
 2. Creating tunnel with SSH can’t help you to provide the connection to your physical device or virtual environment.

+Note: Nothing can be impossible, so I will definitely find a solution for the cons points 🤟

 ### Why?
 The Reason behind creating this Docker file is to make a platform-independent penetration toolkit.
 It includes all the useful tools that will be required for a penetration tester
 (You can refer to the tool list section for the same).